inveniosoftware/invenio/docs/developers/git-workflow.rst

     commit8 WebFoo: amendments of zyxxy

-This is not too good.
+This is not very good.
 While preserving full commit history in the git repository would be nice, the problem here is that historical versions of the xyzzy facility in the topical branch are not always working properly.
 The whoops commits are not eliminated.
 Keeping intermediary commits does not make sense if they are not working properly, they would only be making `git bisect` harder in the future.

-Ideally, the individual commits should be in an always-working state, and they should be presented in logical groups.
-For example the above branch is better to be squashed as follows.
+Ideally, the individual commits should be in an always-working state and they should be presented in logical groups.
+For example the above branch is better to be squashed as follows:

 .. code-block:: text